Reduct vs Simon Says

 Who should choose Simon Says?

-• You need accurate video transcription for your projects.
+• You need fast, automated transcription for video and audio content.

 Who should avoid Simon Says?

-• Free-tier limits are a blocker for extensive usage.
+• Free-tier limits are a blocker for your frequent or high-volume transcription needs.

 Key decision factor